 Additional rental opportunities can be found at any of the following websites: Kijiji, Craigslist, torontorentals.com, rentcanada.com, viewit.ca or rentseeker.ca.
 If buying is an option, visit realtor.ca to get a feel for prices, locations and availability of local housing.

 Consider checking local newspapers.
-Good rentals can be found in the classified pages of NOW Magazine and the Toronto Star.
+Good rentals can be found in the classified pages of the Toronto Star.